Last updated:

 Sodastream Fizzi vs Source

 The big difference between the Fizzi and the Source is that the Source has a level indicator.
+Additionally, the Fizzi has a one-press button, while the Source has 3 different levels of carbonation.

 The Differences To Watch Out For

-The challenge for most of us though is in choosing the right SodaStream mode.
+The challenge for most of us though is in choosing the right SodaStream model.
 They have so many, and it all seems very confusing.
 Well, it is.
 Most of them are pretty similar, but there are a few key differences.

 Powered Or Non-Powered